All Episodes

 Fine.

-Uh in a sufficient succinct statement, amended to a released quotation from his boss Obama said the Obama campaign was investigating more than two hundred reports of irregularities in Nevada.
+In a sufficient succinct statement, Amendedure released quotation from his boss, Obama, said the Obama campaign was investigating more than 200 reports of irregularities in Nevada.

-Uh, we currently have reports of over 200 separate incidences or incidents of trouble at caucus sites, including doors being closed up to 30 minutes early, registration forms running out, so people were turned away, ID being requested and checked in a non-uniform fashion.
+We currently have reports of over 200 separate incidences or incidents of trouble at caucus sites, including doors being closed up to 30 minutes early, registration forms running out so people were turned away, ID being requested and checked in a non-uniform fashion.

-Uh this, in addition to the Clinton campaign's efforts to confuse voters and call into question the at-large caucus sites anyway.
+This, in addition to the Clinton campaign's efforts to confuse voters and call into question the at-large caucus sites anyway, it's breaking out all over the place between Obama and the Clintons.

-It's it's breaking out uh all over the place uh between the Obama and and the Clintons, and I think to Obama's credit, he doesn't sound like he's whining about it.
+And I think, to Obama's credit, he doesn't sound like he's whining about it.

 And I think he's just trying to put the impression out, get the impression out of the people that this is what's happening.

-Uh now Clinton himself claims to have seen uh voter intimidation uh while Chelsea was standing by stuff.
+Now, Clinton himself claims to have seen voter intimidation while Chelsea was standing by.

-Yesterday when Chelsea and I were going through uh one of the hotels here, someone was going on behind us saying, well, if you vote for Hillary, we're gonna give you a job assignment that keeps you from running the caucus.
+Yesterday when Chelsea and I were going through one of the hotels here, someone was going along behind us saying, well, if you vote for Hillary, we've got to give you a job assignment that keeps you from going to the caucus.

 And I haven't seen tactics like that in decades in America.